KungBao82045/portfolio/Python Projects/facial_recognition/README.md

 <p>A: There must be an image does not contain faces or the faces is too inaccurate.
 Find it in 'faces' folder and delete it by right clicking it and click delete.</p><br>

 <p>Q: This script doesn't recognize me</p>
 <p>A: Make sure your face image is accurate enough.
-High quality, good angle increase the chance to recognize you.</p>
+High quality, good angle will increase the chance to recognize you.</p>